piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Theme
 -----

-Each theme is a class of the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
+I assume that everyone knows more or less what is generally a theme.
+Typically a theme is a collection of some resources like images, stylesheets, javascripts which as a result affects to the look of a page.
+A theme representation in the JungiThemeBundle is a class which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
 Thanks to this interface we can easily manipulate themes and obtain important for us information.

 ```php
 interface ThemeInterface